drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ## Introduction

 This repo offers a Linear-CCD (LCCD) sensor device based on the TCD1304DG that is designed specifically for *reproducible linear response*.
 For a spectrometer, as will be shown, linear response becomes a prerequisite for producing data that can be reproduced by other researchers.

+The sensor device is offered in three versions (high-end 16 bit, lower cost 12 bit, and analog), along with firmware ("sketch" file and header library), a user interface program (with graphics) and class library (Python) and an offline data processing program and class library (Python) to read and graph the ASCII files saved by the controller.
+All three version of the hardware, when used with the provided firmware and a Teensy 4.x, are able to provide reproducible linear response over 5 orders of magnitude in exposure time (from 10usec) in clocked or triggered data collection.

 As scientists it is important to have confidence in the data that we report.
-When others repeat our work they should see the same spectra that we see, the same ratios of peak heights, even the same intensities, and so forth.
+When others repeat our work they should see the same spectra that we see, the same ratios of peak heights, the same yields, and so forth.
+However, in some instruments there are non-linearities for which there is no simple "correction" that restores these basic elements of linearity.
+(We will show you examples of this in a widely used commercial instrument.)
+Needless to say, this touches on the basic question of whether a dataset is meaningful.
+The goal of this project was to produce a definitive design for the TCD1304 that addresses the issues and produces data that is solidly reproducible and linear that we could believe in for the purposes of our own work.

-As it turns out (and we will show an example), that is a significant challenge for a CCD spectrometer and has been since they first appeared in science in the 1980's.
-However, as we found in our studies leading to the present design, the TCD1304DG itself can be remarkably linear.
-The challenge is in electrical design and operation of the chip in a way that allows it to perform and preserves that level of linearity from sensor to analog-digital conversion.
-It is perhaps not too complicated, but it does require attention to detail and careful analysis.
+In our studies leading to the present design, the TCD1304 itself proved to be remarkably linear.
+(Some vendors attribute their non-linearities to the sensor.
+As you will see, it is not true.)
+Rather, the challenge is in electrical design to account for both the nature of the signals produced on reading a spectrum or technical image from the CCD and the stricter requirements on linearity of various types for purposes of a scientific instrument.
+There is a second challenge described as a phantom or "carry-over" that has to be addressed in how the sensor is operated.
+These challenges are  perhaps not too complicated, but they do require experience in having actually used these instruments as a scientist, and meticulously attention to detail and careful analysis in designing an instrument to do the job properly.
 We offer the present design with the hope that this will "set a new bar" for linear response for a CCD based spectrometer.

 In this README we cover a lot of ground, from getting and working with the boards, to documenting what linearity and non-linearity look like in real instruments and why it is important, explaining why the problem is especially tied to spectrometers, and providing a tutorial in electrical design with example circuits.
 We use SPICE models to illustrate key points and we include a collection of these in this repo so that you can explore the ideas for yourself.